zephyrproject-rtos/zephyr/doc/collaboration/code/gerrit.rst

 .. _mailing list: foss-rtos-collab@lists.01.org

-Follow the steps available at :ref:`access_source` for information about how to access the source code using Git and Gerrit.
+Follow the steps available at :ref:`code_check_out` for information about how to access the source code using Git and Gerrit.

 Gerrit is a review system, and as such, assigns the following roles to
 users: